uwsbel/autonomy-toolkit/README.md

 # Autonomy Toolkit

-The Autonomy Toolkit, dubbed `autonomy-toolkit`, is meant to be a simplified mechansim for quickly setting up and developing a ROS 2 based control stack.
+Autonomy Toolkit, dubbed `autonomy-toolkit`, is meant to be a simplified mechansim for quickly setting up and developing a ROS 2 based control stack.
 The `autonomy-toolkit` platform is under activate development by the [Simulation Based Engineering Laboratory](https://sbel.wisc.edu) at the [University of Wisconsin-Madison](https://wisc.edu).

 ## Background

 The `autonomy-toolkit` platform provides the following resources for expediting development of autonomous algorithms:
 1. A development workflow for writing and testing ROS 2 code
-2. A mechansim for easily generating custom images for use with the ROS 2 stack
+2. A mechansim for easily generating custom container-based images (think Docker) for use with the ROS 2 stack
-3. A wrapper for Docker Compose to improve user experience
+3. A wrapper for container compose mechanisms (i.e. Docker Compose, singularity-compose) to improve user experience

 Furthermore, the [Autonomy Research Testbed](https://github.com/uwsbel/autonomy-research-testbed), which utilizes this toolbox, provides the following functionality:
 1. A parts list and instructions on how to build the physical platform